Housing and homelessness

 homeless woman

-Council is taking proactive measures to address the escalating homelessness crisis, which has been exacerbated by the local housing shortage—both of which are significant social challenges across the Shire.
+Council is taking proactive measures to address the escalating homelessness crisis, which has been exacerbated by the local housing shortage—both of which are significant social challenges across the Tweed.

 The management of these issues is complex, as council must balance the needs and expectations of the entire community, fulfill regulatory obligations, and respect the rights of individuals.